Francis Boyle: Prediction of the collapse of Israel

-Israel as a "Jewish Bantustan"
+"Jewistan"

-In an article published by the Atlantic Free Press, in October 2010, Boyle suggested that Israel change its name to "Jewistan - The State of the Jews", claiming:
+In an article published by the Atlantic Free Press, in October 2010, Boyle suggested that Israel change its name to "Jewistan – The State of the Jews", claiming:

 In fact, Israel has never been anything but a Bantustan for Jews set up in the Middle East by the White racist and genocidal Western colonial imperial powers in order to serve as their racist attack dog and genocidal enforcer against the Arab and Muslim world.
-From the very moment of Western imperialism's genocidal conception of Israel in 1947-1948, Israel has historically always functioned as Jewistan – the world's Bantustan for the Jews.
+From the very moment of Western imperialism's genocidal conception of Israel in 1947–1948, Israel has historically always functioned as Jewistan – the world's Bantustan for the Jews.
 So Israel might as well finally change its name today to Jewistan, own up to its racist birthright, and make it official for the rest of the world to acknowledge.

 He concluded the article by stating: "In the meantime, the Palestinians should sign nothing with Jewistan/Israel and let this Bantustan for Jews collapse of its own racist and genocidal weight.
 Good riddance!"

 Iran

 In May 2008, Boyle offered to "represent Iran in an international tribunal for trying Israel on charges of genocide of Palestinians", and reportedly demanded that his proposal be submitted to Ayatollah Seyyed Ali Khamenei and President Mahmoud Ahmadinejad.

-Boyle has urged Iran to sue the United States in the International Court of Justice to discourage a military strike on Iran's nuclear facilities and prevent the imposition of new sanctions by the U.N.
+Boyle urged Iran to sue the United States in the International Court of Justice to discourage a military strike on Iran's nuclear facilities and prevent the imposition of new sanctions by the U.N.
 Security Council.
 He offered to represent Iran and recommended that Iran begin drafting lawsuits for presentation to the International Court of Justice.

 Ireland and the Great Famine

-Boyle supports the concept of a United Ireland, advocating for a "peaceful decolonization" of Northern Ireland.
+Boyle supported the concept of a United Ireland, advocating for a "peaceful decolonization" of Northern Ireland.
 Against mainstream scholarship, Boyle has claimed that the Great Famine in Ireland constituted a "genocide" under the Genocide Convention.
 Irish historian Liam Kennedy criticized Boyle's claim, writing that:

+Death

+Boyle died in Urbana, Illinois, on January 30, 2025, at the age of 74.